 There should also be a white board and/or easel for the instructor to draw figures, etc.

-It is also possible to perform certain classes using virtualized machines, in which case memory and¬†processor requirements tend to be more robust.
-If virtualization is used, it is the responsibility of¬†the facilty to provide working environments.
-This is not the preferred method and the facility should¬†contact the Linux Foundation to discuss logistics.¬†We can provide pre-built images that will work with either the VMware family of products, including VMplayer,¬† and with Oracle Virtual Box.¬† Please contact us for details.
+It is also possible to perform certain classes* using virtualized machines, in which case memory and processor requirements tend to be more robust.
+We can provide pre-built images that will work with either the VMware family of products (including VMplayer) or with Oracle's Virtual Box.

 Work with us: